California Residential

 the use of force in the day-to-day dealings

-of its citizens, as has all governments and
+of its citizens, as have all governments and

 rightly so.
 One of the areas in which this